How to File ITR Online in India: Complete Step-by-Step Guide (2025)

 - Home loan certificate (principal + interest)

-- Rent receipts (for HRA)
+- Rent receipts (for HRA claim)

 - Health insurance premium receipts